 - Workshop participants will be able to identify key challenges to be addressed in planning inclusive social events for transitioning and young adults with Autism.

-- Workshop participants will learn about the benefits of inclusion [of people with ASD] from current theory and research data.
+- Workshop participants will be able to describe the benefits of inclusion [of people with ASD] from current theory and research data.

 - Workshop participants will see and hear individual stories from people on the Autism spectrum and be able to engage in questions and answers with them.

-- Workshop participants will learn 10 strategies to make inclusive activities successful.
+- Workshop participants will be able to list 10 strategies to make inclusive activities successfule activities successful.

 About the Presenters